Eyevinn/streaming-onboarding/README.md

 - [Understanding Real-time Bidding for AVOD Services](https://medium.com/@eyevinntechnology/understanding-real-time-bidding-for-avod-services-861ebfa8bd13) The technology that makes real-time bidding marketplaces (or programmatic buying) possible

+- [Using SGAI to deliver and play ads with flexibility and scale:](https://medium.com/disney-streaming/using-sgai-to-deliver-and-play-ads-with-flexibility-and-scale-b5c18aeb7bca) This article aims to provide a high-level overview of the serving mechanism of video ads to clients for playback using Server Guided Ad Insertion (SGAI).

 - [The State of Server-Side Ad Insertion 2018:](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/The-State-of-Server-Side-Ad-Insertion-2018-127971.aspx) For years, SSAI has promised targeted advertising in a seamless stream that defeats the ad blockers.
 Has the promise finally been realized?

 ## Virtual Channels / FAST